sdothum/dotfiles/dinit/etc/dinit.d.@chimera/early/README.md

 ## tmpfiles.sh

 - stub (exit 0)
-- cannot build sd-tmpfiles on void glibc
+- sd-tools does not build on void glibc without updating with missing header files
-- sd-tmpfiles is systemd related, hence, ignored
+- sd-tmpfiles is systemd tmpfile manager daemon, hence, ignored
 - NOTE: a number of services are systemd related (but simply exit 0)

 ## early-devices.target